seddboi/Note-Machine/README.md

 The uses for Note Machine are endless!

 ## Development
 This application was created based on Express.js.
 Instances of api creation using the easy data management provided by Express.js was what made this application possible.
+Various Node modules were utlized to assist with organization, such as: FileScript, Nodemon, and even UUID to keep track of entries and deletions made.

 ## How to Install
 This program has been deployed to Heroku for your benefit... no extra installation is necessary!
 Just click the link below to never lose a note again!